 The Socially Engaged Artist and the Naropa Community Art Studio (NCAS)

-One week after 9/11, the Naropa Community Art Studio within the Art Therapy program was created with the intention of a curriculum-driven cultivation of the socially engaged art therapist.
+One week after 9/11, the Naropa Community Art Studio (NCAS), which is housed in the Art Therapy program, was created by Michael A. Franklin PhD, ATR-BC.
+The overall goal of this long term, curriculum-driven project, is to cultivate the socially engaged art therapist.
 During a studio practicum in the first year, students learn how to design, create and finance a community-based studio.

 See: Franklin, M.; Rothaus, M.; Schpock, K. (2005).
 "Unity in diversity: Communal pluralism in the art studio and the classroom."
 In Kaplan, F. (Ed.), Art therapy and social action: Treating the world's wounds.
 London and Philadelphia: Jessica Kingsley Publishers.